objectcraftworks/retiredblog/source/tutorials/nuget/index.markdown

 #### Install a package using Nuget Dialog

 1. Right click on the project in the solution explorer, and then click on **Manage NuGet Packages** on the menu
    {% img /images/tutorials/nuget/open_nuget_dialog.png Open Nuget Dialog %}

 2. It opens the Nuget dialog
    {% img /images/tutorials/nuget/nuget_dialog.png Nuget Dialog %}

+3. Search for a package.
+Type jQuery in search box, and hit enter.
+   {% img /images/tutorials/nuget/search_package.png Nuget Dialog %}

+4. You should see search results in the dialog.
+Select jQuery package, and click on install.

+   {% img /images/tutorials/nuget/install_package.png Install using Nuget Dialog %}

+5.